PicnicSupermarket/dbt-score/docs/create_rules.md

 # Create rules

-In order to lint and score models, `dbt-score` uses a set of rules that is applied to each model.
+In order to lint and score models, `dbt-score` uses a set of rules that are applied to each model.
 A rule can pass or fail when it is applied to a model.
 Based on the severity of the rule models are scored. `dbt-score` has a set of rules enabled by default, which can be found [here](reference/rules/generic.md).